 During the last fiscal year, the Compensation Committee consisted of Messrs.
-Coulon, Outland and Mead, each of whom is an independent director (as independence is currently defined in Rule 4200(a)(15) of the NASDAQ listing standards).
-During the fiscal year ended September 30, 2008, none of our executive officers served as members of the compensation committee or as directors of another entity, one of whose executive officers served on the Compensation Committee.
+Coulon, Outland and Mead, and Messrs.
+Adelgren and Parker and Ms. English served as alternate members of the Compensation Committee.
+None of Messrs.
+Coulon, Outland, Mead, Adelgren, Parker or Ms. English is or has been one of our executive officers.
+Further, none of our executive officers has ever served as a member of the compensation committee or as a director of another entity any of whose executive officers served on our Compensation Committee.